vnguyendon/gw-config-apis/data/bot/catalogue/carousel.md

 ```
 {
   "Type": "Node",
-  "Id": "NextHolidays",
+  "Id": "VisitNext",
   "Steps": [
     {
       "Type": "Text",
       "Label": {
-        "en": "Where would you go to for your next holidays?"
+        "en": "Which country would you like to visit next?"
       }
     }
   ],